mady-k/Coding1/README.md

 Week 10 Adventure Game creates an adventure for the player to go on.
 This adventure includes fighting opponents, blocking attacks, and collecting treasure.
 [Run it on Repl.it](https://replit.com/@madykay/Adventure-Pt2?v=1)

+Week 7 Call Status makes an inventory and lets the player do multiple functions.
+[Run it on Repl.it](https://replit.com/@madykay/Coding1B-Week7B?v=1)

 Week 6 Adventure sets up an adventure for the player to attack and block enemies.
 [Run it on Repl.it](https://replit.com/@madykay/Adventure?v=1)